 During the year ended September 30, 2017, we invested \$99.2 million in eleven new portfolio companies and extended \$17.6 million of investments to existing portfolio companies.
 In addition, during the year ended September 30, 2017, we exited nine portfolio companies through sales and early payoffs.
-We received a total of \$83.4 million in combined net proceeds and principal repayments from the aforementioned portfolio company exits as well as existing portfolio companies during the year ended September 30, 2017.
+We received a total of \$83.4 million in combined net proceeds and principal repayments from the aforementioned portfolio companies to 47 and a net increase of 7.8% in our portfolio at cost since September 30, 2017.
 This activity resulted in a net increase in our overall portfolio by two portfolio companies to 47 and a net increase of 7.8% in our portfolio at cost since September 30, 2016.
 We intend to continue to make new conservative investments in businesses with steady cash flows.
 We are focused on building our pipeline and making investments that meet our objectives and strategies and that provide appropriate returns, in light of the accompanying risks.
 From our initial public offering in August 2001 and through September 30, 2017, we have made 470 different loans to, or investments in, 217 companies for a total of approximately \$1.7 billion, before giving effect to principal repayments on investments and divestitures.